Ecosystem Markets

 In 2021, ISAP led a partnership comprised of organizations from Illinois, Indiana, Iowa, Ohio, and Wisconsin to host webinars and develop informational materials designed to engage farmers and farm advisors in the exploration of ecosystem market opportunities.

-Our goal was to provide farmers with transparent and practical information that will increase their confidence to evaluate ecosystem market opportunities.
+ISAP's goal was to provide farmers with transparent and practical information to increase their confidence in evaluating ecosystem market opportunities.
 ISAP does not endorse any particular program or company.
 Our aim is to facilitate data sharing among our farmer networks.

 ISAP’s Ecosystem Market Information fact sheet provides a brief overview of carbon and water quality credits, a list of planning resources to assist in evaluating market potential, and tabular overviews of ten different market and program opportunities.